TAMULink-WPA for Windows 7

-Tamulink-WPA is a new wireless network that allows for greater flexibility and security when accessing the campus wireless network.
+TAMULink-WPA is a wireless network that allows for significant flexibility and security when accessing the campus wireless network.
 WPA utilizes the 802.1x wireless technology.
 This document will detail how to configure Windows 7 to connect to this network.

 Automatic connection to tamulink-wpa - Method 1

 To automatically configure tamulink-wpa, click here to download the file tamulink-wpa.exe.
 Once downloaded, you can double-click the file to automatically configure this wireless network.

 - Click the wireless icon in the bottom right of your "Desktop" screen [fig. 01].